Lost Was About Traveling, Not About Destination

 For years, there are people that are special, candidates that have been touched by Jacob and monitored and dragged to the island.
 They even spontaneously travel through time from Ajira 316 to the island 30 years ago because they are candidates.
 And then, just an episode before the finale, Jacob gather them around the fire and tells them:

 You’re just a bunch of losers so you didn’t lost anything by being here.
 And that’s all just chalk on the wall.
 It’s really doesn’t matter much.

 Oh really?
 So you touched 12-y-o Kate and paid for that NKOTB lunchbox she stole because one day she’ll become fugitive that has nothing to lose and might replace you guarding the island though it’s just chalk on the wall?

 Rules of the island play a role for at least two or three seasons.
-And while I really haven't expected clarification about numbers or what's that shiny light under the island or how the frozen donkey wheel works, I did expect some serious back story about the rules.
-Something better than mother told us not to hurt each other while we are kids and we stick to that 20 centuries later even if one of us killed her from the back and will kill the other by ordering somebody to do it.
+And while I really haven’t expected clarification about numbers or what’s that shiny light under the island or how the frozen donkey wheel works, I did expect some serious back story about the rules.
+Something better than mother told us not to hurt each other while we are kids and we stick to that 20 centuries later even if one of us killed her from the back and each of us will kill the other by ordering somebody to do it.

 And what about rules preventing Ben and Widmore to kill each other?
 Did mother said something about that too?

 Rules were important for one more thing:

 I admit that the loophole took me hours of thinking, rereading Lostpedia over and over, reading transcripts, banging the head against the wall, drawing diagrams and what not.
 For those of you less obsessed, loophole was mentioned for the first time in the scene of Jacob and Man in Black chit-chatting on the beach, when we see them for the first time.
 MiB says he’ll find his loophole one day and kill Jacob.
 And so he does, at the end of the fifth season.